Pango, CSS and Application

 pfd2css_weight (PangoFontDescription *pango_font_desc);

 // Returned string is owned by the caller.
-The caller should free it when it becomes useless.
+The caller should free it when it is no longer needed.

 char *